 Pediatric nurses are trained to take care of many patients having a wide variety of diagnoses.
 These patients range from critically ill children in the intensive care unit, to those who are on the pediatric floor recovering from minor surgery or medical problems.
 Pediatric nurses have many special attributes.
 With the ages of these children varying from birth to 18 years, these nurses have to be skilled in all developmental stages.
 When children feel threatened and nothing seems "safe," the pediatric nurse is there to deal not only with their physical needs but their emotional and spiritual needs as well.
 Therefore, regardless of outcome, our patients and families feel they were treated as if they were our own.

-St. Francis Pediatrics is now a partner of Our Lady of the Lake Children’s Hospital and recently re-opened the unit with improved amenities, technology and physician training to ensure we provide the highest quality of care.
+St. Francis Pediatrics is a partner of Our Lady of the Lake Children’s Hospital, an affiliation which provides improved amenities, technology and physician training to ensure we provide the highest quality of care.
 This partnership offers patients greater access to specialists, improved processes and connections between your community physicians and specialists available at the main campus of Our Lady of the Lake Children’s Hospital in Baton Rouge.